Logo

 WELCOME!

 I am an applied microeconomist with main research interests in environmental and labor economics.
 I am an Assistant Professor in the Department of Economics at the University of Vienna.
-I earned my PhD in Economics from the University of Mannheim in June 2023.
+I received my PhD in Economics from the University of Mannheim in June 2023.

 Find my CV here and feel free to contact me at beate[dot]thies[at]univie.ac.at.